 Non-Economic Damages

-These damages recognize the human cost of a back injury, losses that don’t come with receipts but deeply affect quality of life:
+These damages recognize the human cost of a back injury, losses that don’t come with receipts but affect the quality of life:

 - Pain and suffering: Compensation for chronic pain, physical limitations, and discomfort.